Brooks and Washington host Eastern Washington - WTOP News

 Seattle; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Washington hosts the Eastern Washington Eagles after Keion Brooks Jr. scored 22 points in Washington’s 100-99 overtime victory over the Seattle U Redhawks.
+BOTTOM LINE: Washington faces the Eastern Washington Eagles after Keion Brooks Jr. scored 22 points in Washington’s 100-99 overtime victory against the Seattle U Redhawks.

-The Huskies have gone 5-1 at home.
-Washington ranks fifth in the Pac-12 with 9.8 offensive rebounds per game led by Franck Kepnang averaging 2.1.
+The Huskies are 5-1 in home games.
+Washington is fifth in the Pac-12 with 9.8 offensive rebounds per game led by Franck Kepnang averaging 2.1.

-The Eagles have gone 2-6 away from home.
-Eastern Washington has a 2-6 record in games decided by 10 points or more.
+The Eagles are 2-6 on the road.
+Eastern Washington is seventh in the Big Sky giving up 74.5 points while holding opponents to 43.4% shooting.

-Washington averages 84.0 points, 9.5 more per game than the 74.5 Eastern Washington allows.
-Eastern Washington averages 75.8 points per game, 0.5 more than the 75.3 Washington gives up to opponents.
+Washington’s average of 7.1 made 3-pointers per game this season is only 0.2 fewer made shots on average than the 7.3 per game Eastern Washington allows.
+Eastern Washington averages 9.0 made 3-pointers per game this season, 2.1 more made shots on average than the 6.9 per game Washington allows.

-TOP PERFORMERS: Brooks is shooting 50.0% and averaging 20.1 points for the Huskies.
-Moses Wood is averaging 10.6 points for Washington.
+TOP PERFORMERS: Brooks is scoring 20.1 points per game with 8.0 rebounds and 1.7 assists for the Huskies.
+Sahvir Wheeler is averaging 16.4 points and 3.7 rebounds while shooting 46.2% for Washington.

-Cedric Coward is averaging 12.2 points, 6.2 rebounds and 1.5 steals for the Eagles.
-Jake Kyman is averaging 11.3 points for Eastern Washington.
+Jake Kyman averages 2.5 made 3-pointers per game for the Eagles, scoring 11.3 points while shooting 43.1% from beyond the arc.
+Cedric Coward is averaging 12.2 points, 6.2 rebounds and 1.5 steals for Eastern Washington.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.